streamr-dev/examples/Tutorials/mqtt/README.md

 In order to create a stream you will need an Ethereum address with a small amount of `MATIC` to pay for gas during stream creation and permission assignment. `MATIC` is the native token of the Polygon blockchain.

-This tutorial uses the JavaScript `streamr-client v>= 6.0.4` but always use the latest stable version when possible.
+This tutorial uses Streamr Client version `6.0.4` but always use the latest stable version when possible.

 ### Initialize the Streamr Client
 Inside a NodeJS script, instantiate a `StreamrClient` instance called `streamr`, with the funded Ethereum account (private key) from the previous step: